ARTISTIC – A FEW MILESTONES

 1985 – The first Blah show, Battlefield – inspired by Jeff Nuttall’s book Bomb Culture and a very large record collection.
 Youth workers liked it and we did a youth centre tour.
-We are still touring youth centres.

 1991 – A Winter’s Tale by Shakespeare adapted for a primary school audience and our first piece of participatory theatre merging the play and workshop.